mignonstyle/ms-custom-login/readme.txt

 3. This plugin includes a special edition for users of WordPress Theme "Chocolat".

 == Changelog ==

+= 0.5 =
+* Add a tab to the options page.
+* Add an external file CSS.
+* Custom CSS fix.

 = 0.4 =
 * Add CSS source code editor plugin.